 Rutgers AAUP-AFT is only authorized to pursue grievances on behalf of its members under the collective bargaining agreement with Rutgers, the State University.
 It does not provide members with lawyers or legal advice for the pursuit of outside discrimination claims.
 State and federal laws provide individual avenues separate from the union-negotiated contract to pursue claims of violations of anti-discrimination laws.
 Consult this "FAQ's Concerning Discrimination and the Law" for information about your rights and obligations under state and federal laws.

 Meet the AAUP-AFT's B.J.
 Walker

-The Rutgers AAUP-AFT Grievance Department is staffed by one senior staff representative, a staff representative, a staff assistant, and a retired faculty member working part-time.
+The Rutgers AAUP-AFT Grievance Department is staffed by one senior staff representative, a staff representative, two staff associates and a retired faculty member working part-time.
 The Chair of the Rutgers AAUP-AFT Litigation/Grievance Committee is appointed by the President.